imevul/AtlasLoot_Mythic/README.md

 ## Installation

+1. Extract zip file
 1. Install addon as normal to Interface/Addons/AtlasLoot_Mythic
-2. Copy the ./AtlasLoot folder to Interface/AddOns, overwriting the 3 modified files in AtlasLoot core addon
+2. Copy the AtlasLoot folder to Interface/AddOns, overwriting the 3 modified files in AtlasLoot core addon